1Thessalonians 5:8

 Spurgeon comments that when soldiers...

-sleep put off their armor; but in the day when they are awake and on their guard they wear their armor, and are ready for the fray.
+sleep they put off their armor; but in the day when they are awake and on their guard they wear their armor, and are ready for the fray.
 See how much is involved in Christian wakefulness.
 God help us to carry out every virtue to its legitimate consequences,-not to be wakeful after a fashion, but wakeful after God’s fashion.

 Because our true nature is that of a day person, Paul exhorts us to continually be sober and not allow ourselves to become "drunk" so to speak when it comes to spiritual truth.
 Believers are to live in the light of Christ, not the darkness ruled by Satan.

-Sober (3525) (nepho) (Click discussion of sober in previous verse) in the physical sense literally referred to either complete abstinence or in a relative sense to temperance (drinking but not to the point of intoxication).
+Let us be Sober (3525) (nepho) (Click discussion of sober in previous verse) in the physical sense literally referred to either complete abstinence or in a relative sense to temperance (drinking but not to the point of intoxication).
 Don't misunderstand what Paul is saying here -- he is not saying you need to walk around with a sad, gloomy countenance.
 The idea of sober in this context includes spiritual stability, stability we need in Christ, in the Spirit, to withstand the onslaught of the darkness.
 As the return of Christ draws nigh, and the temptations of the darkness intensify, it is absolutely crucial for believers to have a cool, collected, mind of Christ attitude toward temptation.

 The NT uses nepho only in the figurative sense meaning to be free from every form of mental and spiritual "intoxication".
 The idea is to be calm and collected in spirit, circumspect, self-controlled, well-balanced, clear headed.
 Be self-possessed ("Spirit" possessed) under all circumstances.
 Nepho speaks of exercising self-restraint (enabled by the Spirit) and being free from excess, from evil passion, from rashness, etc. Without sobriety true vigilance is impossible.